Eastern Fare Music Foundation: Students

 The students of Eastern Fare Music Institution have been performing in various shows (international and national), composing music for albums, films, jingles and TV shows.
 Every year a lot of students from Bangalore and other parts of the world join the Eastern Fare Music Foundation for music education.
 In the year 2009, Shreya Krishnaswamy topped in Bangalore by scoring 98% in the Trinity Guildhall practical examination.
 Out of 5 (five) students appeared in the exam, all passed and got above 90%.
 In 2010, out of 19 students who appeared for Trinity Guildhall theory exam, 14 (fourteen) got distinction (87% and above) and 4 (four) got merit.
 Nafeesa Fathima topped in Bangalore with an outstanding 98%.
 The age of students range between 4 years and 80 years.

 Courses

 Eastern Fare Music Institution provides courses for classical, plectrum, bass and acoustic Guitar (Western Music and Contemporary Music), Piano (Western Classical and Jazz), Keyboard (Western and Contemporary Music), Carnatic vocal and Veena.
 Students are trained to appear in both theory and practical graded examination from Trinity Guildhall.
 Students can apply for only theory course offered from Trinity Guildhall.

 Festivals

 Euphony

 Founded in 2009 by Eastern Fare Music Foundation, the 'Euphony' music festival is a collaborative artist retreat for emerging young professionals and celebrated artists, held annually at the end of each summer and winter in Bangalore and Guwahati.
 Mainly two events are held every year - 'Euphony - a winter nocturne' in January and 'Euphony - a summer serenade' in August.

-The event features performances by well known and upcoming bands from all over India, DJ night with dance floor, pool parties, food and beverages and bonfire in winter.
-A Rock Competition is held in every winter and finalists get a chance to perform at the 'Euphony - a winter nocturne' fest.